chr1ce/frieren-dungeon/README.md

 This was a fun week-long project in my computer organization course at university, intended as an introduction to the interaction between hardware and software.
-This meant understanding DMA and using it to render images faster, understanding the VideoBuffer, VSync (WaitForVBlank), and other GBA development standards to create a game that doesn't tear or stutter.
+This meant understanding DMA and using it to render images faster, understanding the VideoBuffer, VSync (taught as WaitForVBlank and WaitForVDraw), and other GBA development standards to create a game that doesn't tear or stutter.

 The sprites were made custom, but the background images and the character Frieren were not my own.